 Did Steve Jobs know about Apple Watch?

-Conceptualization of the Apple Watch took place around the time that Apple engineers were busy working on iOS 7.
-After that, it developed as a product.
-Apple recruited various smart-sensor experts to create a product that would offer something fundamentally different from the iPhone.
+Conceptualization of the Apple Watch took place around the time that Apple engineers were busy working on iOS 7, a major overhaul that eliminated skeuomorphism from iPhone’s user interface.
+After that, Apple’s smartwatch began to develop as a product.
+Apple recruited various smart-sensor experts to create a device that would offer something fundamentally different from the iPhone.

 However, decisions like making a $17,000 Apple Watch Edition and showing off the device at Paris Fashion Week marked a strategy shift that embraced high-end fashion in a way Apple hadn’t overtly done before.

 Apple Watch launch is the start of something big

 Apple first showed off its smartwatch on September 9, 2014, during the media event revealing the iPhone 6 and 6 Plus.
 The show took place at The Flint Center for the Performing Arts in Cupertino, California.
 (That’s where Jobs debuted the first Mac in 1984 and the Bondi Blue iMac G3 in 1998.)

 While not the breakout product either of those machines were, Apple Watch remains a major hit in its own right.
 A 2021 estimate by Above Avalon put the number of Apple Watch wearers at 100 million.
 And a 2022 survey showed that Apple Watch dominates the smartwatch category, with a commanding 36% slice of the market.
 (Apple refuses to release Apple Watch sales numbers, but regularly talks up the wearable’s high satisfaction rate among early adopters.)